tzunghsuenkhoo/GDFPCA/README.md

 # GDFPCA

-This r package implement the generalized dynamic functional principal component analysis (GDFPCA).
-GDFPCA is an extension of the generalized dynamic principal component analysis by Peña and Yohai (2016).
+This r package implements the generalized dynamic functional principal component analysis (GDFPCA).
+GDFPCA is an extension of the generalized dynamic principal component analysis by Peña and Yohai (2016) in the functional data context.
 The function GDFPCA calculates the estimated generalized dynamic principal component (GDPCs) and approximate a functional process using the estimated GDPCs.